pykettk/magento2-developer-exam-notes/README.md

 ##### `setup:upgrade`
 Synchronises module versions in the database with those defined in the codebase.

 ---
+#### 1.8.
+Managing the Cache
+> Describe the cache types.

+---
+> What tools are there to manage the cache?

+---
+> How do you add dynamic content to pages served from the full page cache?

+---
+> How would you clean the cache?

+---
+> When would you refresh/flush the cache storage?

+---
+> How do you clear the cache programmatically?

+---
+> What mechanisms are available for clearing all or part of the cache?

+---
 ### 2.0 Request Flow Processing